andrewbrg/crouton-auto/README.md

 ![3fa4bf29a8d83625909b76abb99537e9.jpg](http://pichoster.net/images/2017/10/03/3fa4bf29a8d83625909b76abb99537e9.jpg)

 This is a handy script to automatically set up an Ubuntu dev machine on your chromebook.
+The Ubuntu will be installed in a chroot along with your current Chrome operating system (you can run two operating systems in parallel).
 The Crouton project is developed/maintained by David Schneider @ https://github.com/dnschneid

 **This script is made for AMD64 processors**, if you have an ARM processor some packages will not function.
 Fully tested on Acer Chromebook 14.